Last Updated on: 16th February 2024, 04:03 pm

 Always make sure that you send at least 10 proposals daily.
 This increases the chances of getting more jobs frequently.

-6. The sixth freelance writing tip for beginners: Be pantual with client deadlines
+6. Freelance writing tip for beginners: Be pantual with client deadlines

 There is nothing that demotivates a client like freelancers who are consistently missing deadlines.
-You will appear unprofessional, and the client will end up canceling the contract.
+You will appear unprofessional, and the client will end up cancelling the contract.

 Do you remember the time management techniques I mentioned earlier?
 Well, if you consistently follow them, you will never miss any deadline.